phadej/cabal-extras/cabal-docspec/MANUAL.md

 Some examples are illustrating non-termination, therefore short **\--timeout** is justified.
 Yet, it have to be long enough so terminating examples have time to run.
+We also set RTS options, reducing the maximum stack to make stack overflow exceptions occur earlier.
 Few examples are using symbols from *mtl*, *deepseq* and *bytestring* packages, we make them available.
 Finally, some modules are documented with no-Prelude assumption,